More facts; The City is a small area within the capital, known as the Square Mile

 Cultural highlights.
 Annual cultural highlights in England range from the BBC Proms, the world’s largest classical music festival with eight summer weeks of nightly concerts featuring traditional and modern classic music, to Glastonbury, the world’s largest greenfield festival which for five days at the end of June entertains a capacity crowd of 175,000 with every possible genre of contemporary music, mega-stars, theatre, comedy, and cabaret.

-Like all of Britain, England has annual events of all sizes and for every possible taste and budget.
-The annual Hay Festival, on the border between England and Wales, hosts international writers and thinkers and was described by former American President Bill Clinton as ‘Woodstock of the Mind’, and is one of many literary festivals across the UK throughout the year.
-The Durham Miners’ Gala parades the brass bands and banners of the coal mining industry, preserving a tradition but giving it a new twist (Brassfest attracts bands of a variety of genres, from all across the world).
+England has annual events of all sizes and for every possible taste and budget.
+The annual Hay Festival, on the border between England and Wales, hosts international writers and thinkers.
+Described by former President Clinton as ‘Woodstock of the Mind’, and is one of many literary festivals across the UK.
+The Durham Miners’ Gala parades the brass bands and banners of the coal mining industry.
+Preserving a tradition but giving it a new twist.
 Neolithic Stonehenge is popular all year round but especially at sunrise for the summer solstice.
 The May Day ‘Obby ‘Oss celebrations in Cornwall in the south west have attracted visitors for centuries.

 Manchester vies with Birmingham for the title of England’s second city.
 The population of the city of Manchester in the north west of England is 514,414.
 However the Greater Manchester area which includes some towns has the second largest population (2.55 million) in the UK.
 Manchester has a rising international reputation for music, culture, food, shopping and nightlife.
 The world’s longest running television soap opera in production is Coronation Street.
 It has been made in Manchester by ITV since 1960.
 The BBC’s second largest media centre is in Manchester.

-Birmingham.
-The population of the city of Birmingham in England’s West Midlands is estimated to be more than one million, making it the most populous city outside London.
-Its redeveloped city centre attracts tourists and international businesses.
+The population of the city of Birmingham in England’s West Midlands is estimated to be more than one million.
+The most populous city outside London attracts tourists and international businesses.